-Biosensors consistently innovates in stent technology.
-Our initial (DES) system marketed from 2008 onwards was the first to feature a unique abluminally-coated stent with a biodegradable polymer, absorbed synchronously with their proprietary limus1.
-Our highly lipophilic BA9™ anti-restenotic drug was specifically developed by Biosensors for use on coronary stent applications.
+Biosensors International consistently innovates in stent technology.
+Our (DES) system marketed from 2008 onwards was the first to feature a unique abluminally-coated stent with a biodegradable polymer, absorbed synchronously with their proprietary limus1.
+Our highly lipophilic BA9™ anti-restenotic drug was specifically developed by Biosensors International for use on coronary stent applications.

 An enhanced version was then launched in Asia, Europe, the Middle East and Africa in May 2010, and had the drug and polymer coated on a highly flexible platform designed to enhance deliverability.
 Our second generation DES entered the market in 2013 with a further enhanced delivery system.
 The stent is deployed using an advanced delivery system, featuring a low tip entry profile, longer distal shaft and a reduction in shaft diameter for 5F compatibility2.

 Our third generation DES was launched in January 2016, utilizing the same biodegradable polymer and proprietary limus agent on a CoCr stent platform.
 This platform features a hybrid stent design, combining straight and s-shaped link3 connectors, providing enhanced longitudinal strength while maintaining flexibility.
 This unique design, combining the cobalt chromium alloy with the proven coating of our proprietary biodegradable polymer and Biolimus A9™, gives us a market leading DES.

 The DES family allows treatment of simple and complex coronary lesions4,5,6 and offers unparalleled performance in all coronary lesion types.
 The excellent technical characteristics are complemented by an extensive clinical research program.